envoyproxy/ratelimit/README.md

 # HTTP Port

-The ratelimit service listens to http 1.1 (by default on port 8080) with two endpoints:
+The ratelimit service listens to HTTP 1.1 (by default on port 8080) with two endpoints:
 1. /healthcheck → return a 200 if this service is healthy
-1. /json → http 1.1 endpoint for interacting with ratelimit service
+1. /json → HTTP 1.1 endpoint for interacting with ratelimit service

 ## /json endpoint